tedyoung/supermarket-checkout-pricer-exercise/README.md

  - Buy two toothbrushes, get one half-off
  - 10% discount on rice
  - Bags of 1 kg of oranges $4 instead of $5.
+ - Single day specials (only good on Friday) or during specific time (3pm-5pm Mon-Fri).
  - and so on

 These are just examples: the actual special deals changes each week, so needs to be easily configurable.